shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

 ### Automatic Upload

-You should enable the automatic upload function so you don't have to hit the upload button every time you change a file: `Tools > Deployment > Automatic Upload`.
+You can enable the automatic upload function so you don't have manually upload your files every time you change them: `Tools > Deployment > Automatic Upload`.

 ## Build Shopware

 Now that we uploaded Shopware onto the Vagrant box, we have to configure and install the development edition of Shopware.

 ### 1. Connect to your Vagrant Machine
-Connect to your vagrant machine via ssh using the `vagrant ssh` command
+Connect to your Vagrant machine via ssh using the `vagrant ssh` command

 ```bash
 $ vagrant ssh